openSUSE/libstorage-ng/doc/alignment.md

 - Create small (just a few grains) partition:

-  Call align with KEEP_SIZE.
+  Do not call align or call it with KEEP_SIZE.

 - Create partition using rest of slot:

-  Call align with KEEP_END.
+  Do not call align or call it with KEEP_END.

 Following these workflows ensures that new partitions are aligned and that there are no gaps unless technical inevitable.
+Usually gaps will appear before the first partition and before logical partitions.

+On the other hand by not using the align() function still unaligned partitions can be created.
+Gaps can also be created when exact sizes are preferred over no gaps.

+It should be obviously that "exact sizes" are only possible within the possibility of the hardware, usually multiples of 512 B or 4 KiB.